 I started as a composer and ended up setting up my own recording studio because the existing ones back then couldn’t help me get the sound I was looking for.
 The same thing happened with record labels.
 There was a musical scene that had no name, no space, no place.
 I founded Casa Limón to accommodate that movement, and it eventually became a record label, an audiovisual production company and artist representation agency.
 Casa Limón supports quality music and looks for new talents, focusing on roots music from around the world.

 One day you realize that all the music we listen to, 100 percent of it, is basically a blend of African music with American or colonial music—jazz, flamenco, hip hop, pop, rock, Cuban music... everything is there.
-Then some other day your realize that in Turkey and throughout Asia there is some ancient music that has no harmony, no chords, that has twenty-four notes whereas we have twelve, that between Do and sustained C there is another note.
+Then some other day your realize that in India, in Turkey and throughout Asia there is some ancient music that has no harmony, no chords, that has twenty-four notes whereas we have twelve, that between Do and sustained C there is another note.
 And that's when you understand you know nothing, that C major doesn't exist.
 I don't know what music on Mars is like and I hope I never know.

 “Great artists are all good, humble people.
 Always.
 They are great because they are aware they don’t know everything”